 The aim is for our young people to become 'word rich', positively affecting lifetime opportunities as well as improving mental and emotional well-being.
 Furthermore, our young people will be encouraged to read for pleasure and will have access to a diverse range of material in a dedicated library.
 Reading will also provide opportunities for our young people to become peer mentors in support of our younger pupils.
 It will also develop skills such as critical thinking; synthesis of ideas; evaluation; analysis; skills which are transferrable in the forever changing, transient world we now live.
+Pupils in Oakwood Learning Centre will be distinctly taught key vocabulary related to subjects, increasing student oracy across the curriculum is a key component in Oakwood Learning Centre's drive to improve student's knowledge and skills.
+Pupils having access and knowledge of "words" is a distinct part of their learning journey.

 All pupils in Oakwood will have a bespoke programme of reading created based on initial baseline of their reading ability once entering Oakwood Learning Centre.
-We will utilise the validated systematic synthetic phonics (SSP) programme Fresh Start Phonics if needed/appropriate.
+We will utilise the validated systematic synthetic phonics (SSP) programme Fresh Start Phonics if needed/appropriate with all staff in school trained in the appropriate use of phonics in education to support each pupil in education.
+The school benefits from a Leader in Literacy who has key skills and knowledge in developing early readers, this member of staff delivers whole school traing to all staff to further support individual pupils in each lesson.
 Pupils will then engage in a curriculum which is tailored to their ability and need, exposing them to varied fiction and non-fiction texts that provide a diverse range of reading experiences.
 The aim of the curriculum is to nurture learners with a robust vocabulary, that are confident and competent in literacy, able to explain their ideas and read and write at a level that which will help develop their own skills, values and attitudes.
 At Oakwood we aim to establish an appreciation and love of reading to support the whole curriculum.

-Reading for pleasure is actively promoted through staff and pupil role-models, our on-site library, classroom reading areas, class texts and story-time and regular pupil reading challenges.
+Reading for pleasure is actively promoted through staff and pupil role-models, our on-site classroom libraries, classroom reading areas, class texts, book club, story-time and regular pupil reading challenges.